chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 ---

-### Block all users access to Microsoft Azure Management, Microsoft Graph PowerShell (Microsoft Graph Command Line Tools) and Graph Explorer when sign-in risk is low, medium and high
+### Block all users access to Microsoft Management Endpoints (Microsoft Azure Management, Microsoft Graph Command Line Tools and Graph Explorer) when sign-in risk is low, medium and high

 | Users | Cloud Apps or Actions | Conditions | Grant | Session |
 | --------------------- | --------------------- | --------------------- | --------------------- | --------------------- |